Graduate – Prospective – Admission

 All persons who are admitted into the graduate program of the Department of English at UCLA enter the first phase of the doctoral program, successful completion of which results in the MA.
 If you come to UCLA with the master’s degree, you may waive certain course requirements (see below), but you must pass the First Qualifying Examination (which also grants admission into the second phase of the doctoral program).

 Admission to the program is based on a thorough review of your academic record.
 Ordinarily, if you hold the BA, you are expected to meet these minimum requirements: an undergraduate major or program that prepares you for the advanced study of literature, and a grade-point average in English courses in the junior and senior years of at least 3.5.
-You are also expected to have taken the Graduate Record Examination within the last five years, including the General Test and the Literature in English Subject Test.

 - UCLA online graduate application – available via the “Launch Application Form” link at: https://grad.ucla.edu/admissions/admission-application-for-graduate-admission/.
 Submission fee required.